sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 in SONiC.

 1. Support configuration of Source IP address of the VTEP.
+2. Support configuration of QoS mode (Uniform / Pipe) of the VTEP.
-2. Support configuration of a global VLAN-VNI map.
+3. Support configuration of a global VLAN-VNI map.
-3. Support configuration of L3VNI association with VRF.
+4. Support configuration of L3VNI association with VRF.